 In addition to hospice duties Jim has maintained a limited counseling practice, he is a Licensed Professional Counselor, and assists his wife in managing her Physical Therapy practice.
 “My goal is to further educate our community on the gifts that hospice brings to patients, families, and the community.
 I look forward to meeting and serving many more in the community.”

 Diana Hergenrader, RN, is the Executive Director for the La Pine office at Heart ‘n Home Hospice & Palliative Care.
-Diana joined the team in May of 2013 as La Pine’s Clinical Director.
+As Executive Director, her focus will be in management and supervision of nursing service, social services, spiritual care services, community outreach, and the volunteer program.
+Diana joined the team in May 2013 as La Pine’s Clinical Director.
 She graduated from nursing school in 1989 and is currently licensed in Oregon.
-As Executive Director, her focus will be in management and supervision of nursing service, social services, and spiritual care services.
-She will be involved in recruitment, hiring, and training in cooperation with the Senior Vice President of Clinical Operations.
 Diana strives to build teamwork within the La Pine office and asks her team to develop individualized end-of-life care plans for each one of our patients.

 Dr. Conklin is the Designated Medical Director for the La Grande office at Heart ‘n Home Hospice & Palliative Care.
 He was born in Delaware, but was raised in Wasilla, Alaska and parts of Western Oregon.
 After graduating from Oregon City High School, he enlisted in the Army and became an infantry soldier.
 Dr. Conklin later served a two-year mission, returned honorably, and then began attending school at Brigham Young University.
 He later transferred to Southern Utah University where he met his wife, Missy.
 He graduated with a Bachelor of Science in Business Administration, as well as receiving the Distinguished Graduate Award in the BYU ROTC Program.